whitneyburton/portfolios/students/patrickmedaugh.md

 This module I set out to sharpen my JavaScript skills.
 I came into the programming only knowing JavaScript and Ruby quickly replaced it as the language I could manipulate better.
 I wanted to understand closures, the server-side of JavaScript and be able to solve problems with it the same way that I can solve problems using Ruby.

 End of Module Assessment
 I created a TasK Manager with the additional filtering and tags extensions.
 Horace was my evaluator and thought that code on both the JavaScript and Ruby side was made to be reusable.
-It could have been dry'd out a bit more through the use of JavaScript templating and the routes could have been more RESTful but I did my best to TDD throught his one as it has been a point of weakness in the past.
+It could have been dry'd out a bit more through the use of JavaScript templating and the routes could have been more RESTful but I did my best to TDD throughout this one as it has been a point of weakness in the past.

 Testing: 4